DOSull/Spatial-Data-Science/labs/week-05/clustering-analysis-02-making-and-mapping-k-means-clusters.md

   tm_legend(legend.outside = TRUE)
 ```

-I have set the map style to `"cat"` for categorical so that it treats the clusters as qualitatively different, not as a number on an interval or ordinal scale.
+I have set the map style to `"cat"` for categorical so that it treats the clusters as qualitatively different, not as numbers on an interval or ordinal scale.

 ### Notes
 You can run the above code again and you will probably end up with a different (if similar) map.
 You can also run it specifying a different number of clusters in the `kmeans()` function.